veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 ### Arc Slice T

-EDIT: 23th June 2025
+EDIT: 23rd June 2025

-Actually, I've recently discovered that `Arc[T]` is actually much better than `Arc<Vec<T>>`.
+Actually, I've recently discovered that `Arc<[T]>` is actually much better than `Arc<Vec<T>>`.

-Also it is generally better than `Vec` also when the data is not shared, but just for immutable data, because it avoids the overhead of the `Vec` type, which is not needed when we just need to share immutable data.
+It's also generally better than `Vec` even when the data isn't shared, but just held as immutable data, because it avoids the overhead of the `Vec` type (the extra capacity field), which isn't needed for immutable data.

 Why is it better:

 - Extremely cheap clone with complexity `O(1)` since it just clones the pointer.
 - Smaller stack size (16 bytes vs 24 bytes for `Vec` on 64-bit systems).
-- Implements `Deref` to `T`, so you can use it as if it was a slice, without the need to dereference it.
+- Implements `Deref` to `[T]`, so you can use it as if it was a slice, without the need to dereference it.

 Thank you [sgued@pouet.chapril.org](https://hachyderm.io/@sgued@pouet.chapril.org/114677223492950363) for pointing this out!

-Also in case you don't need to share along threads, `Rc` should be preferred over `Arc`, since it is faster and has less overhead, but in this case, we need to share the data across threads, so `Arc` is the way to go.
+Also in case you don't need to share across threads, `Rc` should be preferred over `Arc`, since it is faster and has less overhead, but in this case, we need to share the data across threads, so `Arc` is the way to go.

-In case you don't even need `Clone`, you can directly use a `Box<T>`, but it's not the case here.
+In case you don't even need `Clone`, you can directly use a `Box<[T]>`, but it's not the case here.

 For more details, you can watch the video [Use Arc Instead of Vec](https://www.youtube.com/watch?v=A4cKi7PTJSs).